ftrias/TeensyThreads/readme.md

 Notes on implementation
 -----------------------------

-Threads take turns on the CPU and are switched by the `context_switch()` function.
+Threads take turns on the CPU and are switched by the `context_switch()` function, written in assembly.
 This function is called by the SysTick ISR.
 The library overrides the default `systick_isr()` to accomplish switching.
 On the Teensy by default, each tick is 1 millisecond long.
 This means that each thread will run for 1 millisecond at a time.

-A lot of the Teensy core software is thread-safe, but not all.
+Much of the Teensy core software is thread-safe, but not all.
 When in doubt, stop and restart threading in critical areas.
 In general, functions that share global variables or state should not be called on different threads at the same time.
 For example, don't use Serial in two different threads simultaneously; it's ok to make calls on different threads at different times.

-The code comments give some explanation of the process:
+The code comments on the source code give some technical explanation of the context switch process:

 ```C
 /*